Murray Cod (2020)

 Queensland

-Approximately 100 000 fingerlings have been stocked each year throughout the species’ range in Queensland since the mid-1980s.
+Approximately 100,000 fingerlings have been stocked each year throughout the species’ range in Queensland since the mid-1980s.
 A large proportion of these fingerlings are stocked into impounded waters, where natural recruitment levels are low.
 The Murray–Darling Basin Authority Sustainable Rivers Audit, fishery-independent monitoring and anecdotal evidence from recreational fishers suggest an increase in numbers in the Border Rivers region, which may be attributed to extensive stocking in this catchment [Butler et al. unpublished data].
 The audit and other fishery-independent monitoring have been undertaken in several other rivers and catchments in Queensland.
 However, the lack of consistency in sampling methodologies and the low numbers of Murray Cod recorded during the monitoring makes accurate biomass estimates difficult.

 The Queensland area of the Murray–Darling Basin has never supported a commercial fishery, although there is a recreational fishery throughout the northern Murray‒Darling catchment.
 The species is mostly targeted within the Dumaresq, Macintyre, Moonie, Condamine, Balonne and Warrego Rivers and their tributaries; fish are also occasionally reported from the Paroo River [Taylor et al. 2012].
-A survey of recreational participation and catch was conducted in 2014 [Webley et al. 2015], but harvest estimates for Murray Cod were considered to be unreliable.
-A recent study in the Border Rivers region suggests that harvest of this species remains high, with most fish being removed from the population within two years of reaching legal size [Butler et al. unpublished data].
+Surveys of recreational participation and catch in 2013–14 and 2019–20 [Webley et al. 2015; Teixeira et al. 2021], could not predict reliable harvest estimates for Murray Cod.
+An unpublished study in the Border Rivers region suggests that harvest of this species remains high, with most fish being removed from the population within two years of reaching legal size [Butler et al. unpublished data].
 While this suggests that fishing pressure is high, fishing mortality cannot be accurately estimated based on existing data.
-Therefore, there is insufficient information available to confidently classify the status of this stock.

 South Australia